 Repairing a Swiss Rolex Submariner Caliber 3130

-Diagnostics and Repair of the Automatic Winding Module Caliber 3130
+Troubleshooting and Repair of the Automatic Winding Module Caliber 3130

-Movement Diagnostics, Rolex Caliber 3130:
+Movement Troubleshooting, Rolex Caliber 3130:

 Inspecting the self-winding module.